ezpaarse-project/ezpaarse/doc/metadata-enrichment.md

 ## Configuring elsevier middleware call ##

-The elsevier middleware use the pii found in the ECs to request metadatas.
+The elsevier middleware use the pii found in the ECs to request metadatas using the [node-elsevier](https://www.npmjs.com/package/meta-els) module.

 The elsevier middleware needs an APIkey (http://dev.elsevier.com/myapikey.html) to be configured in the EZPAARSE_ELS_APIKEY of the config.local.json file

 ### Headers ###
 **elsevier-Enrich** : set to `true` to enable crossref enrichment.
-Enable by default.
+Disabled by default.
 **elsevier-TTL** : lifetime of cached documents, in seconds.
 Defaults to `7 days (3600 * 24 * 7)`.
 **elsevier-Throttle** : minimum time to wait between queries, in milliseconds.
 Defaults to `500`.

+## Configuring sudoc middleware call ##

+The sudoc middleware use the print_identifier found in the ECs to request metadatas using the [node-sudoc](https://www.npmjs.com/package/sudoc)

+### Headers ###
+**sudoc-Enrich** : set to `true` to enable crossref enrichment.
+Disabled by default.
+**sudoc-TTL** : lifetime of cached documents, in seconds.
+Defaults to `7 days (3600 * 24 * 7)`.

 ## Configuring HAL middleware call ##

+The HAL middleware use the hal-identifier found in the ECs to request metadatas using the [node-hal](https://www.npmjs.com/package/methal)

 ### Headers ###
 **HAL-Enrich** : set to `true` to enable HAL enrichment.
 Disable by default.
 **HAL-TTL** : lifetime of cached documents, in seconds.
 Defaults to `7 days (3600 * 24 * 7)`.
 **HAL-Throttle** : minimum time to wait between queries, in milliseconds.
 Defaults to `500`.

+## Configuring ISTEX middleware call ##

+The ISTEX middleware use the istex-identifier found in the ECs to request metadatas using the [node-istex](hhttps://www.npmjs.com/package/node-istex)

+ISTEX middleware is automatically activated on ISTEX logs